zhrum/icescrum_minishift/README.md

-# icescrum_minishift
-Installing icesrum into minishift
+# Installing icescrum into minishift

 ## Create user and set policies and create project
 ## Create icescrum's app